Optimizing model-agnostic Random Subspace ensembles: Abstract

 \section{Abstract}

 This paper presents a model-agnostic ensemble approach for supervised learning.
 The proposed approach is based on a parametric version of Random Subspace, in which each base model is learned from a feature subset sampled according to a Bernoulli distribution.
 Parameter optimization is performed using gradient descent and is rendered tractable by using an importance sampling approach that circumvents frequent re-training of the base models after each gradient descent step.
-While the degree of randomization is controlled by a hyper-parameter in standard Random Subspace, it has the advantage to be automatically tuned in our parametric version.
-Furthermore, model-agnostic feature importance scores can be easily derived from the trained ensemble model.
+The degree of randomization in our parametric Random Subspace is thus automatically tuned through the optimization of the feature selection probabilities.
+This is an advantage over the standard Random Subspace approach, where the degree of randomization is controlled by a hyper-parameter.
+Furthermore, the optimized feature selection probabilities can be interpreted as feature importance scores.
+Our algorithm can also easily incorporate any differentiable regularization term to impose constraints on these importance scores.